 It is worth noting that Spark is written in Scala, with Python and R support added later on, therefore interacting with it doesn't generally feel Pythonic.
 Understanding the RDD paradigm and how things are done in Spark needs a bit of time to get used to, but this typically is not a problem for anyone comfortable with the Hadoop ecosystem.

-Dask is an open-source library for parallel computing, which was released in 2018, so it is relatively new compared to Spark.
+Dask is an open-source library for parallel computing, which was released in 2015, so it is relatively new compared to Spark.
 The framework was originally developed at Continuum Analytics (now Anaconda Inc.), who are the creators of many other open-source Python packages, including the popular Anaconda Python distribution.
 The original purpose of Dask was simply to parallelise NumPy, so that it can take advantage of workstation computers with multiple CPUs and cores.
 Unlike Spark, one of the original design principles adopted in the Dask development was "invent nothing".
-The idea behind this decision is that working with Dask should feel familiar to users experienced with developers using Python for data analysis, and the ramp up time should be minimal.
+The idea behind this decision is that working with Dask should feel familiar to users experienced with developers using Python for data analysis, and the ramp-up time should be minimal.
 According to its creators, the design principles of Dask have evolved over the years, and it is now being developed as a general-purpose library for parallel computing.

 The initial idea around parallel NumPy further grew to include a fully-fledged, but also lightweight, task scheduler that can track dependencies and underpin the parallelisation of large, multi-dimensional arrays and matrices.
 Further support was later added for parallelised Pandas DataFrames and scikit-learn.
 This enabled the framework to relieve some major pain points in Scikit like computationally heavy grid-searches and workflows that are too big to completely fit in memory.
 The initial goal of a single machine parallelisation was later surpassed by the introduction of a distributed scheduler, which now enables Dask to comfortably operate in multi-machine multi-TB problem space.